Muslim-friendly hot springs in Tohoku, Part 2: Nyuto Onsen

 More details on Nyuto Onsen

-Takayu Onsen is a hot spring resort in the eastern side of Akita.
-Visitors from Tokyo can take the Akita Shinkansen (秋田新幹線) bullet train to JR Tazawako Station (JR田沢湖駅 Tazawako-eki), which should about 2 hour 45 minutes.
+Nyuto Onsen is a hot spring resort in the eastern side of Akita.
+Visitors from Tokyo can take the Akita Shinkansen (秋田新幹線) bullet train to JR Tazawako Station (JR田沢湖駅 Tazawako-eki), which should take about 2 hour 45 minutes.

 Upon arrival at JR Tazawako Station, visitors can proceed to take the bus to Nyuto Onsen.
 The bus takes visitors to most hot spring inns in the area except for Tsurunoyu and Kuroyu.
 The bus ride is ¥540 per adult, and the journey takes 50 minutes.
 The bus service operates at an hourly basis.

 Guests heading to Tsurunoyu should get off at ‘Tsurunoyu Onsen Iriguchi’ (鶴の湯温泉入り口) and take a 45-minute walk to the inn.
 For Kuroyu, guests can get off at ‘Nyuto Onsen’ bus-stop and walk to the inn for 15 minutes.
 They can request for pick-up from the bus stop to the inn, but this must be arranged in advance.
 Visitors are encouraged to check for room availability for all hot spring inns in Nyuto Onsen before coming to the resort.